 - (a) Attachment of Proof of Claim to Objection.
 Each objection to claim must include a copy of the subject proof of claim as an exhibit. - (b) Objections to Claims in Chapter 12 and 13 Cases.
 In a Chapter 12 or 13 case, the case trustee, debtor, or any party in interest may file an objection to the allowance of a claim.
 The objection may be directed at either the entire claim or a portion of the claim and may address either the amount or classification of the claim, provided the amount or classification of the claim has not already been determined through a valuation motion.
 See Vt.
 LBR 3012-1.
-Claims objections to general unsecured claims must be filed no later than 60 days prior to the date the trustee will begin distributing to the general unsecured creditors.
+Objections to general unsecured claims must be filed no later than 60 days prior to the date the trustee will begin distributing to the general unsecured creditors.
 See also Fed.
 R. Bankr.
-P. 3007.
-Nothing herein will confer standing on any party that does not otherwise have standing. - (c) Objections to Claims in Chapter 11 Cases.
+P. 3007. - (c) Objections to Claims in Chapter 11 Cases.
 Any objection to a claim in a Chapter 11 case must be filed and served prior to the hearing held to consider and approve a disclosure statement, unless otherwise ordered by the Court.